ukanth/afwall/README.md

 Features
 --------
 * List and search for all installed applications
-* Sort installed applications by installation date, [UUID](https://developer.android.com/reference/java/util/UUID) or in alphabatical order
+* Sort installed applications by installation date, [UUID](https://developer.android.com/reference/java/util/UUID) or in alphabetical order
 * Receive notification for any newly installed application, AFwall only list app with INTERNET_PERMISSION
-* AFWall comes with it's logs service to see what's going on
+* AFWall comes with its logs service to see what's going on
-* Display notifcations for blocked packets
+* Display notifications for blocked packets
 * Filter blocked packet notifications per app
 * Export & import rules ("Import All Rules" requires the donate version)
 * Option to prevent data leaks during boot (requires *init.d* support or *S-OFF*)